Terbutaline (Monograph)

 Dosage

-Available as terbutaline sulfate; dosage expressed in terms of sulfate salt.
+Available as terbutaline sulfate; dosage expressed in terms of the sulfate salt.

 Pediatric Patients

-Children or adolescents ≥12 years of age: 0.25 mg recommended by manufacturer.
+Adolescents ≥12 years of age: Administer a dose of 0.25 mg.
 Repeat dose (0.25 mg) if substantial clinical improvement does not occur within 15–30 minutes.
 If no response within another 15–30 minutes, consider other therapeutic measures.
-Manufacturer states total dosage should not exceed 0.5 mg within a 4-hour period.
+Donot exceed total dosage of 0.5 mg within a 4-hour period.

-IVFor initial emergency department management of asthma exacerbations in children ≤5 years of age†, terbutaline has been given as an IV bolus dose of 2 mcg/kg over 5 minutes, followed by continuous IV infusion† of 5 mcg/kg/hour.
+For initial emergency department management of asthma exacerbations in children ≤5 years of age†, terbutaline has been given as an IV bolus dose† of 2 mcg/kg over 5 minutes, followed by continuous IV infusion† of 5 mcg/kg/hour.
 Closely monitor the child and adjust dosage according to response.

 Adults

-Sub-Q0.25 mg recommended by manufacturer.
+Administer a dose of 0.25 mg.
 Repeat dose (0.25 mg) if substantial clinical improvement does not occur within 15–30 minutes.
 If no response within another 15–30 minutes, consider other therapeutic measures.
-Manufacturer states total dosage should not exceed 0.5 mg within a 4-hour period.
+Do not exceed total dosage of 0.5 mg within a 4-hour period.

 Preterm Labor†